syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 ## Filtering Mode

 The `TextSearchMode` property of the `AutoComplete` can be used to regulate how the control behaves when it receives user input.
-The default text filetring type is `StartsWith`, ignoring accent and it is case insensitive.
+The default text filtering type is `StartsWith`, ignoring accent and it is case insensitive.
 The available text filter modes are,

 * StartsWith
 * Contains